billfern23/Shopmart/Readme.md

     METHOD: GET

     https://shopmart24.herokuapp.com/product/:id
-    How to use:
+    How to use:</br>
-    id is a required parameter, otherwise product wont be retrieved.
+    Replace ':id' with known product ID.</br>
-    Replace ':id' with known product ID.
+    id is a required parameter, otherwise product wont be retrieved.</br>
     **You would need the exact ID for this endpoint to retrieve a product.**